Kenai Peninsula College - Kenai River Campus - Security and Fire Safety Report

 Campus maintenance personnel maintain the security of all campus buildings by unlocking exterior doors in the morning and securing exterior doors at the designated closing time.
 Designated employees have electronic keys which allow access to the campus after hours.
-The Soldotna Police department makes routine patrols through the campus parking lots and conduct checks of the exterior doors during the night.Campus maintenance personnel respond to all requests for repairs.
+Guardian Security makes routine patrols through the campus parking lots and conducts checks of the exterior doors during the night.

 SECURITY AWARENESS PROGRAMS

-Approximately 25 staff and faculty are members of the Campus Emergency Response Team.
-They have been trained in First Aid and CPR and ar equipped with identifying vests and emergency radios.
+On the Kenai Peninsula College - Kenai River campus, approximately 25 staff and faculty are members of the Campus Emergency Response Team (CERT).
+They have been trained First Aid and CPR and ar equipped with identifying vests and emergency radios.
 They provide a first response in the event of an injury or other emergency on campus.
-The Campus Emergency Response Team received certification training in May 2010.Fire drill evacuations on both campuses are conducted annually, as are lockdown drills.
+The CERT received certification training in May 2010.
+New members are trained as necessary.